MartinaP87/onlyevents87/README.md

 * It displays links to the Home page (through the logo and Home button), Sign In and Sign Up forms for logged-out users.
 - This section will allow the user to easily navigate from page to page across all devices without reverting to the previous page via the ‘back’ button;
 - The icons change color when hovered and clicked, reflecting the current status to provide feedback for a better user experience;
-- When the screen size scales down to 991px, the navbar collapses into a hamburger menu.
+- When the screen size scales down to 991px, the navbar collapses into a hamburger menu;
+- When the user signs in, signs up, or signs out, a notification message is displayed at the top of the page.

 ### Home page